abbreviatedman/react-unit-02-part-2-advanced-props-and-state/2d-state/exercise/readme.md

 In this exercise we will be building a task list that will allow users to write a list of things they want to remember to do.
 They should be able to add new items and remove existing items from the list.
 They should be able to set an importance level: low, medium, or high and this should effect the background color of each task.

-## Set Up A New Create-React-App Project
+## Set Up And Run A New React App

-1. Open VS code and then open your terminal from the menus at the top of the screen under `View > Terminal` or use the shortcut key **Ctrl+`**.
+1. Open the terminal to the `exercise` directory--the simplest way to do so is to right-click on the `exercise` folder in VS Code and select "Open in Integrated Terminal".

-2. In your terminal, type `npx create-react-app task-list`.
-Here we are naming our project `task-list`.
-Wait while a new project is set up.
-It will display "Happy hacking!" when it's done.
+2. In the terminal, type `npm create vite task-manager-app`.
+Here we are naming our project task-manager-app.

-3. Then, in your terminal, type `cd task-list` to enter the project folder.
+3. Choose React and then JavaScript from the menus, using arrow keys and Enter/Return.

+4. Now you want to either:

+- change directory to the new project folder by typing `cd task-manager-app` in the terminal
+- or, **preferably**, open the project folder in VS Code by choosing File > Open Folder from the menus and selecting the task-manager-app folder, then open the terminal with Terminal > New Terminal from the menus (or Ctrl+`).

+5. Install dependencies by entering `npm install` in the terminal.

+6. Run the app by typing `npm run dev` in the terminal.
+This will provide a clickable link to open the app in your default browser, or you can navigate to the localhost URL in your browser.

 ## Exercise Assets

-4. Move the image files from the `assets` folder outside the create-react-app project folder into the create-react-app folder `public`, so that the images will be accessible to your application.
+7. Move the image files from the `assets` directory outside the project directory into the directory `public`, so that the images will be accessible to your application.

 ## Install Bootstrap

-5. Next let's import Bootstrap a front-end framework that provides CSS code to make our project beautiful.
-In your terminal, type `npm i bootstrap@5.2.3`.
+8. Next let's import Bootstrap, a front-end framework that provides CSS code to make our project beautiful.
+In your terminal, type `npm install bootstrap@5.2.3`.
 This will install the package into our project.

-## Start Node Test Server

-6. In your terminal, type `npm start` to start a node test server.
-This should open a new tab in your browser for **localhost:3000**.

 ## Import Bootstrap

-7. Then, in VS Code, open the **/src/index.js** file and import the bootstrap css styles by typing the following line `import 'bootstrap/dist/css/bootstrap.css';` placing it just after the import of ReactDOM and just before our import of **index.css**.
+9. Then, in VS Code, open the **/src/main.jsx** file and import the bootstrap css styles by typing the following line `import 'bootstrap/dist/css/bootstrap.css';` placing it just after the import of ReactDOM and just before our import of **index.css**.

 ## Creating the App Component

-8. Open **/src/App.js**.
+10. Open **/src/App.jsx**.
 This file is an example component that create-react-app starts with.
 You can delete everything in this file.

-9. Next, create the boiler plate code for a functional component (including importing React and exporting the function).
+11. Next, create the boiler plate code for a functional component (including importing React and exporting the function).
 Name the function `App`.

 ```jsx
 import React from 'react';